This guide will help you navigate the Community if you're unsure of where to start and maximize its potential. Be sure to check it out!

 Use the blue Reply button to reply to the original post.

-If you want to comment under a particular reply, you can use the Reply button next to the relevant response instead.
+If you want to comment under a particular reply, use the Reply button next to the relevant response instead.

 That's it!
 Hope you found this guide helpful, and be sure to check out our additional resources below.